ampproject/amphtml/contributing/contributing-code.md

 We want to make it as easy as possible to get in small fixes.
 A fix for a small bug should be as easy as creating a PR with the change, adding/fixing a test, and sending it to a reviewer.

+- [ ] Sign the [Contributor License Agreement (CLA)](#contributor-license-agreement) as soon as possible if you haven't already done so.
+If you are contributing code on behalf of your company and your company is not yet covered by a CLA it can take a few days for the CLA to be verified.
 - [ ] (optional) If you are fixing a bug and there is an existing GitHub issue, assign it to yourself or comment on it to let others know you are working on it.
 If there is no GitHub issue consider filing one, but for minor fixes your Pull Request description may be enough.
 - [ ] (optional) [Find a reviewer](#find-a-reviewer) before you start coding to help you answer questions.
 If you don't have any questions you can find a reviewer once you have a PR ready.
 - [ ] Follow the parts of the [Implementation](#implementation) section that makes sense for your change.
 There are many parts of the process that you probably won't need to follow for a minor fix--e.g. you may not need to make validator changes or put your change behind an experiment for minor fixes.
 If in doubt ask your reviewer.